Thoko14/proptagon/data/docs/archive/REFACTORING_PLAN.md

 ## Conclusion

-This refactoring plan provides a structured approach to improving the PropBase platform's code quality, maintainability, and performance.
+This refactoring plan provides a structured approach to improving the Proptagon platform's code quality, maintainability, and performance.
 The phased approach ensures minimal disruption while achieving significant improvements in code organization and developer experience.

 The refactoring will result in:
 - **More Maintainable Code**: Smaller, focused components